llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand and the result have the same vector of integer type.
-The second operand is the vector mask and has the same number of elements as the result vector type.
-The third operand is the explicit vector length of the operation.
-The fourth operand is a constant flag that indicates whether the intrinsic returns a valid result if the first operand is zero.
-If the first operand is zero and the fourth operand is true, the result is poison.
+The first argument and the result have the same vector of integer type.
+The second argument is the vector mask and has the same number of elements as the result vector type.
+The third argument is the explicit vector length of the operation.
+The fourth argument is a constant flag that indicates whether the intrinsic returns a valid result if the first argument is zero.
+If the first argument is zero and the fourth argument is true, the result is poison.

 Semantics:
 """"""""""

-The '``llvm.vp.ctlz``' intrinsic performs ctlz (:ref:`ctlz <int_ctlz>`) of the first operand on each enabled lane.
+The '``llvm.vp.ctlz``' intrinsic performs ctlz (:ref:`ctlz <int_ctlz>`) of the first argument on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.

 Examples: